Maps4HTML/web-map-doc/docs/layers/static-tiles.md

 ## Additional Context

 You can also provide a set of elements to further define the static tile layer.
-This is the list of availble additions with examples.
+This is the list of available additions with examples.

 #### `<link rel="license">`